roma-glushko/mage2kata.guru/_coverpage.md

 # Mage2 Kata Guru

-> A list of exercises to improve Magento skills
+> A list of exercises to improve your Magento skills

 - Short and quick tasks (~60mins)
 - Solutions Explained